How to Choose the Best Toothbrush

 Many powered toothbrushes alert you when you've brushed for two minutes—some signal when you've brushed each of the four quadrants of your teeth for 30 seconds.

-Step Two – Look for the ADA Seal of Acceptance: This is a no-brainer as it's always best to use a toothbrush backed by the American Dental Association.
+Step Two – Look for the ADA Seal of Acceptance:

 Step Three – Select the Best Type of Bristles: Most dental professionals agree that a soft-bristled toothbrush is best for teeth, especially for removing plaque and debris.